Production of single-charm hadrons by quark combination mechanism in $p$-Pb collisions at $\sqrt{s_{NN}}=5.02$ TeV: Comparison with data and discussions

 \subsection{$\Lambda_{c}^{+}/D^{0}$ ratio as the function of $p_{T}$}

 The production of baryons is sensitive to the hadronization mechanism.
 In particular, the ratio of baryon to meson as the function of $p_{T}$ is usually served as an effective probe of the hadron production mechanism.
-The enhancement of the baryon/meson ratios at ``intermediate'' $p_{T}$ ($2\apprle p_{T}\apprle5$ GeV) is a characteristic behavior of QCM.
+The enhancement of the baryon/meson ratios at ``intermediate'' $p_{T}$ ($2\apprle p_{T}\apprle5$ GeV/$c$) is a characteristic behavior of QCM.
 In experiments, the enhancement of the ratios for light-flavor hadrons such as $p/\pi$, $\Lambda/\text{K}_{s}^{0}$ and $\Omega/\phi$ has been observed many times in relativistic heavy-ion collisions \cite{Abelev:2013vea,Abelev:2013xaa,Abelev:2014uua,Abelev:2006jr,Abelev:2007rw}, and it is also recently observed in $p$-Pb collisions at LHC energies \cite{Abelev:2013haa}.
-The preliminary data of the $\Lambda_{c}^{+}/D^{0}$ ratio in central rapidity region (-0.96<y<0.04) in $p$-Pb collisions at $\sqrt{s_{NN}}=5.02$ TeV are recently reported by ALICE collaboration, which also show a significant enhancement \cite{Norman:2017ocd}.
+The data of the $\Lambda_{c}^{+}/D^{0}$ ratio in central rapidity region $-0.96<y<0.04$ in $p$-Pb collisions at $\sqrt{s_{NN}}=5.02$ TeV are recently reported by ALICE collaboration, which show an enhancement \cite{Acharya:2017kfy}.
 In addition, LHCb collaboration also presents the preliminary data of $\Lambda_{c}^{+}/D^{0}$ ratio at forward and backward rapidities, which show the similar enhancement and further indicate the nontrivial $p_{T}$ dependence of the ratio.
-In this subsection, we use QCM to understand these preliminary data of the $\Lambda_{c}^{+}/D^{0}$ ratio.
+In this subsection, we use QCM to understand these recent data for the $\Lambda_{c}^{+}/D^{0}$ ratio.